jcollard/VibeDC/GDD/KnockedOutFeature/01-VisualRepresentation.md

 - ✅ Always resets filter after use
 - ✅ No per-frame allocations
 - ✅ Uses existing SpriteRenderer

+**Important Note on Canvas Filter API:**
+This implementation uses the simple Canvas Filter API (`ctx.filter`) for saturation/brightness adjustments, which is hardware-accelerated and appropriate for this use case.
+This is **different** from the "Color Tinting with Off-Screen Canvas" pattern described in GeneralGuidelines.md lines 105-198.

+The off-screen buffer pattern is only needed for complex composite operations (multiply, destination-in, etc.).
+For simple filter operations like desaturation and brightness, the Canvas Filter API is the recommended approach per GeneralGuidelines.md.

 **Additional Check:**
 Verify that the `CombatRenderer` constructor sets: